-Regardless of the service branch or stage of training, previously most instruction occurred in the aircraft itself.
-As recently as the 1990s, a task as simple as learning to tune the radio was done in the aircraft, at altitude, at high expense and relatively high-risk.
-Training systems matured to incorporate simulators, some as basic as a tabletop trainer to manipulate navigation and radio systems, to improve quality and time-to-train.
-Just like the advent of sloped-deck aircraft carriers in the 1960s, technology are participating in the most impactful change to rotary-wing aviation training in half a century.
+Following a structure similar to the Air Force's model, the Navy and Coast Guard are participating in the most impactful change to rotary-wing aviation training in half a century.
 The Air Force beta-tested a new program labeled by CNATRA as Contract Operated Primary Training-Rotary (COPT-R) throughout 2022.
 This program questioned the need for a rotary-wing flight student to have any appreciable fixed-wing airplane training.
 It surmised the time spent in a single-engine airplane would be far better served with training focused solely in helicopters and associated rotary-wing training devices.
 Further, the system capitalized on a blend of contract and military training to provide an optimal mix of education and training for new pilots with tangible gains in time and cost-to-train.